Skip to content

 Modern browsersNativeNative

-Email attachmentsOften failsOpens everywhere
+Email attachmentsOften failsOpens widely

 PowerPoint / WordHit or missReliable